-An international team of Dutch, Swedish, and Estonian archaeologists have conducted a study of hundreds of ancient “Bog Bodies” found In the peat and wetlands of Ireland, the United Kingdom, the Netherlands, Germany, Scandinavia, Poland and other parts of Eastern Europe, revealing that they were part of a tradition that spanned a millennia.
+An international team of Dutch, Swedish, and Estonian archaeologists has conducted a study of hundreds of ancient “Bog Bodies” found In the peat and wetlands of Ireland, the United Kingdom, the Netherlands, Germany, Scandinavia, Poland, and other parts of Eastern Europe, revealing that they were part of a tradition that spanned millennia.

 Archaeologists examine their skin, bones, clothing, belongings, and in some cases, their last meal.
 Researchers have now conducted the first comprehensive survey of bog bodies in order to gain a better understanding of the phenomenon.

 The researchers collected data on 1,000 bog bodies discovered at 266 different locations.
 They were able to determine the cause of death for 57 individuals, 45 of whom died as a result of violence.
-The most violent deaths occurred during two time periods: 5200 BC to 2800 BC and 1000 BC to 1100 AD.
+The most violent deaths occurred during two time periods: 5200 BCE to 2800 BCE and 1000 BCE to 1100 CE.

 Some are possibly the remains of ritualistic sacrifices, such as Denmark’s exquisitely preserved 2,400-year-old Tollund Man; others are likely the burials of deviants or executed criminals; and still others are likely the result of accidental deaths, such as drownings in these watery environments.